Tyler Kent: In London

 As soon as Kent arrived in London, he was seen in the company of Ludwig Matthias, a suspected German agent who was being tailed by detectives of Scotland Yard's Special Branch.
 He was observed being a frequent guest of the Russian Tea Room in South Kensington, a resort of White Russians led by Admiral Nikolai Wolkoff, the former naval attaché for Imperial Russia in London, and his wife, a former maid of honor to the Tsarina.
 Through one of their daughters, Anna Wolkoff, Kent met Irene Danishewsky, wife of a British merchant who was a frequent visitor to the Soviet Union.
 She became Kent's mistress.
 Because of their background, Irene and her husband were placed under surveillance by MI5 as possible Soviet spies.

 Kent was also becoming active in politics.
 His views are uncertain, but many have assumed that he took an isolationist line and that he was prepared to help British anti-war campaigns.
 Early in 1940, through Anna Wolkoff, he met Archibald Maule Ramsay, an antisemitic Conservative Member of Parliament, and joined Ramsay's group The Right Club.
 Ramsay gave Kent, who had diplomatic immunity, the Right Club's membership list for safekeeping.

 Kent later invited Wolkoff and Ramsay to his flat and showed them the stolen documents.
 He would later claim that he showed them to Ramsay in the hope that the latter would pass them to politicians hostile to Roosevelt.
 Anna Wolkoff made copies of some of these documents on April 13 and sent them to Berlin through an intermediary from the Italian Embassy.
 It was subsequently found, through interception of wireless messages by MI8, that they then came into the possession of Vice Admiral Wilhelm Canaris, head of the Abwehr.

 Wolkoff approached fellow Right Club member Joan Miller and asked her if she could pass a coded letter to William Joyce (later 'Lord Haw-Haw'), through her contacts at the Italian embassy, not knowing that Miller was an undercover agent for MI5 and directly under the supervision of its head of counter-subversion, Maxwell Knight.
-Miller agreed to take the letter, but instead of taking it to the Italian embassy showed it to Knight.
+Miller agreed to take the letter, but instead of taking it to the Italian embassy, she showed it to Knight.